 - The training has given me a comfort that has allowed me to shine.

 In what specific ways have your presentation skills improved since learning with Michelle?

-Michelle has helped me in the area of presentation planning and confidence, while at the end of her training session, I was still not the most superbly confident presenter – the seeds that she planted have led me to speak confidently at conferences, small groups, including groups with concerns that needed to be addressed.
+Michelle has particularly helped me in the areas of presentation planning and confidence.
+At the end of Michelle’s masterclass I was still not the most superbly confident presenter but it’s interesting that the seeds she planted have led me to speak confidently at conferences, small groups, including groups with concerns that needed to be addressed.

 What were your top three take-aways from Michelle’s teachings?

-- Pre-presentation warm-up exercises and rehearsal take the personal sting out of a presentation.
+- Pre-presentation warm-up exercises and rehearsal take the nervous sting out of a presentation.

-- The 4Mat system is wonderful and everyone should use it.
+- The 4Mat system combined with Michelle’s 13-Steps is wonderful and everyone should use them.

-- As a quiet speaker – how to project your voice when you need to and focus it towards your audience.
+- As a quiet speaker I enjoyed to learn how to project my voice when I need to and focus it towards my audience.